 Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 28.
 (2) Left control zone Textured area that allows you to perform additional gestures.
 (3) Right control zone Textured area that allows you to perform additional gestures.